 2. Sets the Mood & Feel of the Image

-Different compositions can set different feel to the picture.
-So, it is up to the photographer to choose the photo composition he wants to set the mood and feel that he intends.
+Different compositions can set different feel for a picture.
+It is up to the photographer to choose the composition that conveys the mood and feel they intend to express.

-3. How to bring the Viewer’s attention to the Subject
+3. Directs the Viewer’s attention to the Subject

-There are many ways to bring the viewer’s attention to the different elements in the scene.
-It is the composition technique that defines how you will get the viewer’s eye on the subject.
+There are many ways to guide the viewer’s attention to different elements in a scene.
+The composition technique defines how you will draw the viewer’s eye to the subject.

-Poor composition techniques will not help to bring out the real beauty of the frame.
-So, the photographer needs to know which method to use for which type of scene.
-It will come only through experience.
+Poor composition will fail to bring out the real beauty of the frame.
+So, it is crucial for the photographer to know which technique to use for each type of scene.
+This skill comes with experience.

 33 Photography Composition Techniques for Stunning Pictures